TMUQIN/sci-transcriptome-reproducibility/README.md

 The repository contains versioned analysis code, author-generated derived data, manuscript-facing source tables, and provenance records supporting the main and supplementary analyses.

-Cell and nuclei are never treated as independent biological replicates.
+Cells and nuclei are never treated as independent biological replicates.
 GSE47681 is an orthogonal cross-platform context evaluation and is not pooled into the three-dataset synthesis; it is not interpreted as formal external validation.

 ## 2. Authors and contact